aldebaran/pddl-playground/README.md

 ## Limitations
 As this application is meant to be a PDDL primer for novice users, it lacks a great deal of features that are essential for complex planning scenarios.
 Listed below are some notable limitations:
+- all the available features are based on PDDL1.2
+- no support for `exists`, `or`, `forall` in action preconditions
-- no support for disjunctions of predicates in action preconditions and effects
+- no support for `when` in action effects
 - limited support for operators in goals

 ## Further Reading